 Shocking –> Some people drive a thousand miles each year without moving an inch.

 I’ve seen people waste at least 3 gallons of gas while they slept or ate a meal in a their truck with the engine running.
 If they did this every day, that adds up to wasting thousands of dollars every year.

 Once I mentioned this to a fellow, and he told me it was okay because his company pays for the gas. —> Note: If this guy works for you, he’s wasting a lot of your money.

 Save gas by not using your car.
-For example:
+(I’ll bet you knew that.)

 Do: Shop by phone or over the Internet.